-Despite being designed by five of the most eminent architects of that time, Museum Island blends all in a harmoniously overall picture.
+Despite being designed by five of the most eminent architects of that time, Museum Island blends all in a harmonious overall picture.

 The admission ticket costs 12 euros it includes entrance to the Pergamon Museum and Neues Museum.
-The ticket for the Old National Gallery, Altes Museum and Bode Museum is costing 10 euros.
+The ticket for the Old National Gallery, Altes Museum and Bode Museum costs 10 euros.

 This would be not a great idea in winter, but still, it is FREE.
 Why don’t you plan to book a free walking tour of Berlin?

 There are many free walking tours in Berlin, which are all incredible.
 You can take part on a history-based tour of the Berlin Wall.
 Go to the East Side gallery and learn more about the line which divided Berlin into two cities and countries for a long time during the cold war.

 Another great free tour in Berlin you can go for is the Mysteries and legends of Berlin, which sounds quite intriguing right?
 If you like to ride a bike instead, you will be pleased that there is a free tour for you as well.
 Just follow the link to book your spot.